Cancellation in the Additive Twists of Fourier Coefficients for $\mathrm{GL}_2$ and $\mathrm{GL}_3$ over Number Fields: Introduction

 with the implied constant depending only on $\varepsilon$, $q$ and the cusp form $f$.
 This is halfway between the trivial bound of $O(T)$ and the best-possible bound of $O \big(T^{1/2} \big)$.
 Uniformity in $\theta$ is an important feature of these estimates of Wilton and Miller.

-The estimate in \eqref{0eq: holomorphic form} can be seen in various ways, but the easiest is perhaps from the $\SL_2 (\BZ)$-invariance of $|f (z)| (\mathrm{Im }\, z)^{k/2} $.
-Indeed, from the modularity we have $|f(z)| = O_f \lp (\mathrm{Im }\, z)^{k/2} \rp$ for all $z = \theta + i/T$ in the upper half plane, and in particular for any real $\theta$
+The estimate in \eqref{0eq: holomorphic form} can be seen in various ways, but the easiest is perhaps from the $\SL_2 (\BZ)$-invariance of $|f (z)| (\mathrm{Im }\, z)^{ k/2} $.
+Indeed, from the modularity we have $|f(z)| = O_f \lp (\mathrm{Im }\, z)^{- k/2} \rp$ for all $z = \theta + i/T$ in the upper half plane, and in particular for any real $\theta$

 This is in essence a smoothed form of \eqref{0eq: holomorphic form}.
-As observed by Miller, finding a matrix in $\SL_2 (\BZ)$ that lifts $ z = \theta + i/T $ to a fixed fundamental domain is a Diophantine problem, whereas the modularity can be encoded in a Vorono\"i-type summation formula.
+As observed by Miller, finding a matrix in $\SL_2 (\BZ)$ that lifts $ z = \theta + i/T $ to a fixed fundamental domain is a Diophantine problem, while the modularity can be encoded in a Vorono\"i-type summation formula.
 With these observations, Miller deduced his estimate in \eqref{0eq: GL3 estimate} from Diophantine approximations of $\theta$ and the $\GL_3$ \Voronoi summation formula in \cite{Miller-Schmid-2006} which involves the Fourier coefficients $A_f (q, n)$.
-Moreover, this method may also be applied to get estimates similar to \eqref{0eq: holomorphic form} for non-holomorphic cusp forms for $\GL_2$ such as Maass forms.